7 Absurd Myths About Hostels That'll Make You Rethink Them

 When I talk about staying in hostels on my travels all over the world, many people are intrigued — but there are a few who wrinkle up their noses in disgust.
 “How could you sleep in a hostel dorm with a bunch of strangers?” they ask, utterly horrified by the prospect.

 Usually the people who say this have never stayed in a hostel before, so they are working on inaccurate preconceived notions about what it is like.
-There are a lot of misconceptions about hostels which scare people away from this great low-budget form of accommodation.
+There are a lot of misconceptions about hostels that scare people away from this great low-budget form of accommodation.

-One of the main questions people have about hostels is, “are hostels safe?”
+One of the main questions people have about hostels is, “Are hostels safe?”
 It’s a common assumption that they are dangerous and untrustworthy.

 Let’s take a look at some of these myths — and what the actual truth about hostels is.